 Of course, banging these magnets around could cause them to lose some of the magnetization.
 Although physically abusing a mic like this would likely lead to bigger issues than a slight reduction in the magnetic field of its magnets.

-The weight of the attached coil means these diaphragm move very little when subjected to varying sound pressure.
+The weight of the attached coil means these diaphragms move very little when subjected to varying sound pressure.

 Under normal conditions, moving-coil mic diaphragms will wear very little over time.

-For an in-depth article on moving-coil dynamic microphones, check out my post Moving-Coil Dynamic Microphones: The In-Depth Guide.
+For an in-depth article on moving-coil dynamic microphones, check out my post The Complete Guide To Moving-Coil Dynamic Microphones.